naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ### Using references instead of cloning

 The above code works but is not memory efficient.
-Notice that in the `Post.validate` method, we're cloning the `String` objects.
+Notice that we're cloning the `String` objects in the `Post.validate` method.
 Rust is a low level language that's designed for writing memory efficient code.
 Instead of cloning data, it's possible to refer to the existing data in memory by using references.